theupdateframework/taps/tap14.md

   |- 2.0.0 metadata files
 ```

-Not all TUF repositories have file systems that are able to list all directories
+Not all TUF repositories have a mechanism that is  able to list all directories
 in a folder (the equivalent of the `ls` command).
 For these repositories (such
-as OCI registries or html servers), the repository SHOULD include a
+as OCI registries or http servers), the repository SHOULD include a
 `supported-versions` file in the top of this directory structure that lists
 all versions supported by the repository to allow for client discovery.
 This file
 will have the following fields: